madhavv197/OddsOptimizer/README.md

 ---

-# Finding The Optimal Parlay Size (n)

-The problem now comes down to finding the right balance between profitability, and reliability.
-If we had $n = 10$ we would have the highest profitability but lowest reliability.
-As seen above, we may goes thousands of matchweeks before we hit a parlay.
-If we had $n=1$ it may be the most reliable, but we would have the lowest amount of profitability.

 # Risk

 The question is now how much I should bet per parlay.
 The kelly criterion explains a method in order to determine how much I should risk per bet, according to formula: